What happened?

 -

-The father was agitated too and asked if his son’s surgery was going to be delayed.
+The patient's father was agitated too and asked if his son’s surgery was going to be delayed.

 And then?